emccorson/onsenguide/GUIDE.md

 };
 ```

+Run the app again, tap on a Pokemon in the list, and tap the Save button that
+appears.
+The list item will contract, and the Pokemon will be saved, although
+we can't see that reflected in the app just yet.

 ### Grid

 #### Static assets (or whatever it's called)

+We need some images of Pokemon for the app, so we'll get some of the sprites
-Getting all the sprites over the internet every time we want to see them is a
+from an online repository.
+Getting all the sprites over the internet every time
-bad idea.
-Some people will be using the app over a mobile connection and we
+we want to see them is a bad idea.
+Some people will be using the app over a
-don't want to suck up all their data.
-So we download all the sprites and save
+mobile connection and we don't want to suck up all their data.
+So we download
-them as static assets.
+all the sprites once and save them as static assets in our project.

 Download and unzip https://github.com/PokeAPI/sprites/archive/master.zip.